abcbipro/NaiveBayes/README.md

 ## Content of code
 The code contain 2 different way to contruct the input vector, one with just term frequency and one with term frequentcy - inverce term frequency.
 To run it, use "python main.py" when you have installed all the dependency above.
-For more detail, please read the commend inside source code.
+For more detail, please read the comment inside source code.